OpenSpace/OpenSpace-Docs/content/milky-way/star-clusters/globular-clusters/index.md

 ## Completeness

-The globular clusters form one of the most complete data sets in the atlas.
+The globular clusters form one of the most {term}`complete <completeness>` data sets in the atlas.
 These represent almost all the clusters we see in our Milky Way Galaxy.
-Our blind spot results from the Milky Way itself---that band of light across the night sky (and the gas and dust within it) prohibit us from seeing what lies within it and beyond it.
+Our blind spot results from the Milky Way itself---that band of light across the night sky (and the gas and dust within it) prohibits us from seeing what lies within it and beyond it.